lyzadanger/javascript-on-things/README.md

-# javascript-on-things
+# JavaScript on Things Source Code

-Source code for the book JavaScript on Things (Manning)
+This repository contains all of the source code for the examples in _JavaScript on Things_, by Lyza Gardner (Manning Publications).